 Defective or inadequate street layout. - For the most part, the streets in the Study Area are not adequate, as the current streets dead-end and do not provide acceptable turn-around.
-The existing street network is inadequate to handle the traffic volumes anticipated with the development of a 20 - 22 unit workforce housing project, along with the addition of commercial facilities as well as not providing access and connectivity.
+The existing street network is inadequate to handle the traffic volumes anticipated with the development of a 40 acre commercial development as well as not providing access and connectivity.
 The study area would benefit greatly from an improved street and connectivity with existing streets.

 Faulty lot layout in relation to size, adequacy, accessibility, or usefulness.

 Lots and blocks in the Study Area need to be laid out in not less than 25% of the area.